scytail/Manageable/readme.md

     * `title`: _(required)_ A string value denoting the title of the embed.
     * `url`: _(optional)_ A valid URL to which the embed will create a clickable link.
     * `description`: _(optional)_ A string denoting the description text of the discord embed
-* `/content/role_whitelist`: A list of strings representing all the role names (below the bot's role on the server) that the bot can add or remove from users that request them.
+* `/content/role_whitelist`: A list of strings representing all the role names (below the bot's role on the guild) that the bot can add or remove from users that request them.
+* `/content/airlock_channel`: The string name of the guild channel that the bot will watch the `accept` command for.
+* `/content/airlock_release_role`: The string name of the guild role (which must be below the bot's role) that will be assigned to the user when calling the `accept` command.